Erlangen program: Abstract returns from the Erlangen program

 the orthochronous Lorentz group, for n ≥ 3.
 But these are apparently distinct geometries.
 Here some interesting results enter, from the physics.
 It has been shown that physics models in each of the three geometries are "dual" for some models.

 Again, n-dimensional anti-de Sitter space and (n−1)-dimensional conformal space with "Lorentzian" signature (in contrast with conformal space with "Euclidean" signature, which is identical to inversive geometry, for three dimensions or greater) have isomorphic automorphism groups, but are distinct geometries.
 Once again, there are models in physics with "dualities" between both spaces.
 See AdS/CFT for more details.

 The covering group of SU(2,2) is isomorphic to the covering group of SO(4,2), which is the symmetry group of a 4D conformal Minkowski space and a 5D anti-de Sitter space and a complex four-dimensional twistor space.

 The Erlangen program can therefore still be considered fertile, in relation with dualities in physics.

-In the seminal paper which introduced categories, Saunders Mac Lane and Samuel Eilenberg stated: "This may be regarded as a continuation of the Klein Erlanger Program, in the sense that a geometrical space with its group of transformations is generalized to a category with its algebra of mappings."
+In the seminal paper which introduced categories, Saunders Mac Lane and Samuel Eilenberg stated: "This may be regarded as a continuation of the Klein Erlanger Programm, in the sense that a geometrical space with its group of transformations is generalized to a category with its algebra of mappings."

 Relations of the Erlangen program with work of Charles Ehresmann on groupoids in geometry is considered in the article below by Pradines.

 In mathematical logic, the Erlangen program also served as an inspiration for Alfred Tarski in his analysis of logical notions.